 Fortified by blood, sucrose and calcium, we go for a walk through the city.
 It’s green and lush.
 Lots of red brick mills along the side of the rapidly flowing Tammerkoski river reveal it’s industrial origins.
 In it’s heyday, Tampere was a hotbed of paper production and cotton making it an industrial superpower, earning it the dreaded epitaph ‘Manchester of the North.’
 It’s great walking around the downtown with it’s mix of historic buildings.
 Especially at night when the canal walls and surrounding buildings are tastefully lit when it’s dark.

 We then stumble upon Tallipha, a collection of quaint Russian style houses in beautiful garden surroundings.
 Very twee indeed.
 The houses were formerly stables from the 19th century.
 In these houses you can find artisan boutiques, handmade chocolate and a café.
-We’ve barely walked off the calories and we are sitting down in this traditional , quaint cafe with plates of homebaked goodness and being served tea in ornate china teacups.
+We’ve barely walked off the calories from breakfast we are already sitting down in this traditional , quaint cafe with plates of homebaked goodness and being served tea in ornate china teacups.

 Our next stop is something off the beaten track.
 Ville takes me near the railtrack near Santalahti, pass a hippy commune and one of the city’s popular public sauna’s.
 By the railtrack we visit an abandoned roof felt factory.
-Its’ got some amazing work of graffiti there.
+It’s got some amazing work of graffiti there.
 This place really moved me.

 Something about the whole abandoned desolate nature of a place and seeing all these empty spray cans and colour everywhere-I feel extreme highs and lows.
 I’ve seen a lot of graffiti around the city.
 It’s a big part of the city since the 80’s and for a small city, it has a very vibrant scene.
 The locals are proud of it and there is a demand for it seems.
 In 2011 the Tampere Power Utility ordered a large work of graffiti art for the temporary fence surrounding a construction site near the Frenckell dam bridge in central Tampere.
 The graffiti, “Fiery Stream”, was made by seven graffiti artists, including Tero Karvinen, also a provincial artist laureate of the Pirkanmaa area of Finland.